Celebrating 20 Years of Distinguished Advocacy, Support, and Fostering Collaboration!

 RISG Members (2025):

-- Professor Bernard Nthambaleni — (Group Chairperson and Vice-Chancellor & Principal), University of Venda
+• Professor Bernard Nthambeleni — (Group Chairperson and Vice-Chancellor & Principal), University of Venda

 Each year, the RISG determines priority areas of engagement.
-These are key issues and challenges the sector are facing in the research and innovation space.
+These are guided by the key issues and challenges the sector is facing in the research and innovation space.
+The 2025 priority areas are:

 Innovation